Bansharesexpand_more Submitting Guide

-A banshare is submitted to /banshare.
-It is posted to #ban-share-logs and reviewed by observers.
+A banshare is submitted to the banshare form.
+It is posted to and reviewed by the observer team.

 Once it is approved, an observer will publish it and it will be posted to all TCN servers that have banshares set up, as well as the TCN Hub.
-The bot will also automatically ban the user(s) in servers where that is enabled.
+The bot will also automatically ban the user(s) in servers where autoban is enabled.

-We strive to avoid this from happening, but if a banshare is found to be invalid, we will rescind it with a reason and perform a post-mortem to see why a faulty banshare was approved.
+We strive to avoid this from happening, but if a banshare is found to be invalid for any reason, we will rescind it with a reason and perform a postmortem to see why a faulty banshare was approved.

-This may also happen if the user's behavior improves and we retroactively agree to un-banshare them.
+This may also be done if the user's behavior improves substantially and we retroactively agree to un-banshare them.
 Just as servers are not required to ban banshared users, they are not required to unban users in these cases either.

-This is probably most appropriate for whatever channel your mods use commands in instead of your mod action audit log, but you can put it wherever you want.
+This is probably most appropriate for the channel in which your mods use commands rather than the mod actions audit log, but you are of course welcome to put it wherever you want.